IqbalO2018/Reflection/README.md

+#Reflection 7
+## 3/9/2018
+This week I mostly worked on my hw6, but I also learned how to use "while", and "for" clause.
+These clauses are used for creating loops in the code to repeat certain functions.
+I used this a lot in my hw6 code.
+This heled me tremendously.
+The amount of work I also put in my project was very ampul, I got very far in my Soduko project.

+---

 # Reflection 6
 ## 3/1/2018
 This week most of my work was worked towrds homework5.
 It consisted of a lot